KhronosGroup/ANARI-SDK/src/helium/README.md

 that status callback output can function properly.
 Devices which extend `BaseGlobalDeviceState` instead should initialze `m_state` with their own derived type which the downstream implementation can safely cast to.

+### Math + shading utility functions

+Helium uses the [ANARI provided math types](../anari/include/anari/anari_cpp/ext/linalg.h) extensively, as well as providing various common functions that can be useful for implementing ANARI.
+All such functionality is found in the single [helium_math.h](helium_math.h) header.